Alternative view for "Projects" page

 Maybe a detailed list view similar to the administrative projects list could be handy too, as could be a switch or menu where the view style can be selected (current view for a small number of projects, new view or list view for many projects).

-#5 Updated by Jeffrey Jones about 7 years ago
+#5 Updated by Jeffrey Jones over 7 years ago

 I would have thought a grid layout would be easiest.
 Each main project is one Grid-box and all subprojects are listed underneath inside that grid-box in roughly the same manner as now.